-Both parties must submit their completed marriage notice forms, relevant documents, declarations and fees to the Registrar of Marriages in the district where the marriage is to take place.
-Details of the notice will be placed on public display at the Registrar’s office.
+Both the future bride and groom must submit their completed marriage notice forms, relevant documents, declarations and fees to the Registrar of Marriages for the council district where the marriage is to take place.
+Your marriage notice will be placed on public display at the Registrar’s office.

 Timing of marriage notice

-Notice for all marriages must be given in the twelve month period prior to the date of the marriage.
-The notices must be submitted early enough to enable the Registrar to be satisfied that both parties are free to marry one another.
+Notice for all marriages must be given in the 12 month period prior to the date of the marriage.
+You must submit your notice early enough to allow the registrar to make sure both parties are free to marry one another.